aakb/guidelines/project-checklist.md

+# Project checklist

 This is a project checklist, with things we should consider in all projects.
+Feel free to add to this list.

 #### Favicon
 This should be a minor task as long as the site/system has some kind of identity.
 We should consider making favicons for all devices and have an easy guide for doing so.